-More information concerning the nominees proposed for election as CAE's Directors may be found in the Management Proxy Circular dated June 15, 2023, in connection with our Annual and Special Meeting of Shareholders to be held on August 9, 2023 (Meeting).
-All current members of the Board (except for Mr. Fortier) are nominees for election at the Meeting and one additional individual is nominee for election at the Meeting.
+More information concerning the nominees proposed for election as CAE's Directors may be found in the Management Proxy Circular dated June 14, 2024, in connection with our Annual Meeting of Shareholders to be held on August 14, 2024 (Meeting).
+All current members of the Board (except for Andrew J. Stevens) are nominees for election at the Meeting, and one additional individual is a nominee for election at the Meeting.

-In addition to fulfilling all statutory requirements, the Board oversees and reviews: (i) the strategic and operating plans and financial budgets and the performance against these objectives; (ii) the principal risks and the adequacy of the systems and procedures to manage these risks; (iii) the monitoring of the corporate governance system; (iv) the integrity and quality of internal controls and management information systems; (v) CAE's compliance with legal and regulatory requirements; (vi) management development and succession and retirement planning; (vii) appointment and compensation of senior officers and the compensation and benefit policies; (viii) diversity, equity, inclusion, health, safety, ethics, anti-corruption, environment, climate change and corporate social responsibility matters; (ix) competencies, skills and personal qualities required for new directors (x) business development initiatives; (xi) the communications policies and activities, including shareholder communications; and (xii) the performance and effectiveness of each individual director, as well as the President and Chief Executive Officer.
+In addition to fulfilling all statutory requirements, the Board oversees and reviews: (i) the strategic and operating plans and financial budgets and the performance against these objectives; (ii) the principal risks and the adequacy of the systems and procedures to manage these risks; (iii) the monitoring of the corporate governance system; (iv) the integrity and quality of internal controls and management information systems; (v) CAE's compliance with legal and regulatory requirements; (vi) management development and succession and retirement planning; (vii) appointment and compensation of senior officers and the compensation and benefit policies; (viii) diversity, equity and inclusion, data protection and privacy, health and safety (including aviation safety), environment and climate change, ethics and anti-corruption, human rights (including modern slavery), and corporate social responsibility matters; (ix) competencies, skills and personal qualities required for new directors (x) business development initiatives; (xi) the communications policies and activities, including shareholder communications; and (xii) the performance and effectiveness of each individual director, as well as the President and Chief Executive Officer.